Kaine665/ai-resume-analyzer/README.md

 - **[Puter.js](https://jsm.dev/resumind-puterjs)** is a tiny client‑side SDK that adds serverless auth, storage, database, and AI (GPT, Claude, DALL·E, OCR…) straight into your browser app—no backend needed and costs borne by users.

+- **[OpenRouter](https://openrouter.ai/)** is a unified API for accessing multiple AI models including GPT, Claude, and others.
+This project has been updated to use OpenRouter for AI functionality while maintaining Puter.js for authentication and file storage.

 - **[Tailwind CSS](https://tailwindcss.com/)** is a utility-first CSS framework that allows developers to design custom user interfaces by applying low-level utility classes directly in HTML, streamlining the design process.

 - **[TypeScript](https://www.typescriptlang.org/)** is a superset of JavaScript that adds static typing, providing better tooling, code quality, and error detection for developers, making it ideal for building large-scale applications.